What is Low Vision Rehabilitation?

 The goal of Low Vision Rehabilitation is to help those with low or impaired vision live productive and satisfying lives as independently and safely as possible.
 Occupational Therapists work with patients who are challenged by a variety of vision conditions that impact their ability to function.
-These conditions may include, but are not limited to:
+These eye diseases/conditions may include but are not limited to:

-Occupational therapists can also help address the visual deficits that may arise following a sudden neurologic event such as a concussion, brain injury, or stroke, which may cause oculomotor deficits, double vision, and visual field deficits.
-We will also work to address any visual perceptual, depth perception and spatial awareness issues that might arise secondary to your neurologic injury.
+Occupational therapists can also help address the visual deficits that may arise following a sudden neurologic event such as a concussion, brain injury, or stroke, which may cause oculomotor deficits, double vision, and visual field deficits through an eye exam.
+We will also work to address any visual perceptual, depth perception and spatial awareness issues that might arise secondary to your neurologic injury during low vision therapy.

-Contact us today to see how an Ivy Rehab Network occupational therapist may be able to help!
+Contact us today to see how an Ivy Rehab Network low vision occupational therapist may be able to help you through your vision impairment rehab as a patient at one of our clinics!